coderofsalvation/debootstrap-container/README.md

 ### TIP: persistent containers

+*UPDATE* I no longer do this technique above..its pretty laborous..these days I just run gnu 'screen' as root..ssh into my container..and leave it there.
+By doing so, the master-screen process will always be persistent, and you can just ssh from anywhere directly into your ssh-container.

 You'll notice that daemons inside containers (like lighttpd or mysql) will eventually die when a user logs off.
 This is why there's the file `/boot.container` (symlink to /etc/rc.local) where you can define daemons.
 Its a bit quickndirty but it looks like this: